 If you plan on cycling through the city, be sure to wear a helmet and always lock your bike with the back wheel lock so it does not get stolen when parked outside.

-Solo female travelers should feel safe here for all those reasons.
-However, the standard precautions you take anywhere apply here too (never leave your drink unattended at the bar, never walk home alone intoxicated, etc.).
-There are numerous solo female travel blogs that can provide more specific tips.
+Solo female travelers should generally feel safe here.
+However, be sure to follow standard safety precautions (never leave your drink unattended at the bar, never walk home alone intoxicated, etc.).
+For specific information about a place, check out one of the many incredible solo female travel blogs on the web.
+They’ll give you tips and advice that I can’t.

 Scams here are rare but if you’re worried about getting ripped off you can read about common travel scams to avoid here